How to apply

 Applying directly to Swinburne

 You can submit a direct application to Swinburne for diplomas and certificates by applying online or downloading an application form.
-This includes applications for pre-apprenticeships.
+This includes applications for pre-apprenticeships and further study.

 Any required supporting documentation must also be submitted with your application.